Associate Prof. @ EF | UCR.

 Dr phil, JMU WÜRZBURG | Bphil & Lic phil, UCR |

 I’m a philosopher working in the phenomenological tradition, but I have a broad spectrum of philosophical interests, both historically and on systematical terms.

-I did my BPhil and Lic phil at the Universidad de Costa Rica, where I wrote a thesis on the development of Heidegger’s concepts leading to Being and Time from the standpoint of his early university lectures at Freiburg (1919-1923) and Marburg (1923-1928).
-My Dr phil was completed at the Julius-Maximilians-Universität Würzburg in Germany, where I studied critically the irruption of phenomenology in cognitive science, the philosophy of mind, and the philosophy of psychology under the guidance of one of Germany’s leading phenomenologist, Prof. Karl-Heinz Lembeck.
-I am currently Assistant Professor of Philosophy at the Escuela de Filosofía.
+I did my BPhil and Lic phil at the Universidad de Costa Rica, and graduated with a thesis on the development of Heidegger’s concepts leading to Being and Time from the standpoint of his early university lectures at Freiburg (1919-1923) and Marburg (1923-1928).
+My Dr phil was completed at the Julius-Maximilians-Universität Würzburg in Germany, where I dealt with the irruption of phenomenology in cognitive science, the philosophy of mind, and the philosophy of psychology.
+I am currently Associate Professor @ EF | UCR.

 In general, I defend the fundamental autonomous character of philosophical reflection.
 Therefore, I do not render philosophy as an ancillary endeavor assisting somewhat timidly other research agendas.
 On my view, philosophy has its own dimension of problems and topics, so that equivocating this dimension amounts to the entire disparagement of philosophical thinking.
 I submit that phenomenology has managed to unveil a whole dimension of research pertaining to philosophy alone, whose neglect would be both negligible and fatal.
 So I understand my work in connection with the project of vindicating philosophical thinking in the heyday of objectivistic and cognitivist hegemony.

 · British Society for Phenomenology

 · International Association for Phenomenology and the Cognitive Sciences

 · Asociación Latinoamericana de Filosofía Analítica